faiyazalam/WordPress-plugin-user-login-history/README.txt

 1. **Timezone (Based on IP Address)**

 Other Useful Features:
-1. "Editable Timezone" - You can select your preferred time zone to be used for the listing table.
+1. "Preferable Timezone" - You can select your preferred time zone to be used for the listing table.
 1. "Shortcode" - To see the listing table on front-end for the current logged-in user, you can use this shortcode `<?php echo do_shortcode['user-login-history'] ?>` in your php template file.
 1. "Multisite Network (Since version 1.7)" - On the network admin area, you can see the listing table which shows all the records fetched from all the blogs of the current network.
 1. "Advanced Search Filter"